OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 GitHub has an online interface and a desktop application for the version-control software called ** git**, where your project repository and any changes done to it are kept and recorded.
 It is an open-source development platform that enables easy collaboration and versioning, which means that all saved versions are archived and attributed to each user.
 It can be accessed remotely by all members of your team and enables team members to synchronize their work together.
 Because all versions are saved, you can return to previous work and also compare different points in history to track how changes you make affect the output scores.

-To allow multiple users to work on the same repository at the same time, there are steps involved to 'check in' your modifications so they can merge with the work of others without problems.
+To allow multiple users to work on the same repository at the same time, there are steps involved to 'commit' your modifications so they can merge with the work of others without problems.
 GitHub has specific words for each of these steps.

 **GitHub Vocabulary:**